polybuildr/balloon-lang/CONTRIBUTING.md

 $ cargo build --features "llvm-backend"
 ```

+## Learning Rust

+The [Rust docs](https://www.rust-lang.org/en-US/documentation.html) are a great place to learn Rust from.

 ## Project structure for contributions

 Say you want to add a new language construct to Balloon.
 The process looks roughly as follows: